-Ann Prince Thomas (1938-2020) is a pioneer and witness to history.
+Ann Prince Thomas (1938-2019) was a pioneer and witness to history.
 She was just six months old when her mother moved to Wheeling from a North Carolina tobacco farm to help Ann’s aunt and uncle run the New Dixie Restaurant on Chapline Street in the middle of what was, at the time, an established African American neighborhood.
 Ann grew up during the turbulent transition from segregated Wheeling to desegregated Wheeling.
 From first grade, she attended Lincoln School.
 But thanks to the landmark Supreme Court decision in Brown vs. Board of Education (1954), she graduated from Wheeling High School in 1956.

 After graduation, Ann enrolled in the Ohio Valley General Hospital’s school of nursing.
 Despite many obstacles, in 1959, she became the first African American to graduate.
 She passed her boards and worked at Ohio Valley General Hospital for 12 years, then as an Ohio County school nurse for 30 more.